Suzuka0x8/Casino-Game/README.md

-# Casino-Game
+# About
 Casino Game made in C++ Console App.

-Simple Casino Game made out of boredom
+Just a simple Casino-Game i coded out of boredom

 ## **Disclaimer:**